 \subsection{General Setup}

-\paragraph{Datasets:} We study four downstream tasks: (1) XSum~\citep{xsum-emnlp} is an English single-document summarization dataset where models predict a one-sentence summary given a news article.
-(2) English to Romanian translation using the WMT 2016 en-ro translation dataset~\citep{bojar2016findings}; (3) MNLI~\citep{N18-1101} is an English natural language inference dataset where models predict whether one sentence entails, contradicts, or is neutral to another.
+\paragraph{Datasets:} We study four downstream tasks: (1) XSum~\citep{xsum-emnlp} is an English summarization dataset where models predict a summary given a news article; (2) English to Romanian translation using the WMT 2016 en-ro dataset~\citep{bojar2016findings}; (3) MNLI~\citep{N18-1101} is an English natural language inference dataset where models predict whether one sentence entails, contradicts, or is neutral to another.
 (4) SST2~\citep{socher2013recursive} is an English sentiment classification benchmark where models predict whether a sentence's sentiment is positive or negative.
-We obtain the MNLI and SST2 datasets from the GLUE benchmark~\citep{wang2018glue}.